Kim Chee-yun

-Chee-Yun was appointed Artist-in-Residence at the Southern Methodist University, Dallas Texas in 2008.
-Besides teaching, she still actively tours and gives recitals and concert performances.
+Kim was appointed Artist-in-Residence at the Southern Methodist University, Dallas Texas in 2008.
+Besides teaching, she tours and gives recitals and concert performances.

-Chee-Yun plays the Stradivarius "Ex-Strauss" (Cremona, 1708), loaned by Samsung Corporation.
-Chee-Yun owns a Francesco Ruggieri violin made in the year 1669 which she purchased during the early years of her career.
+Kim plays the Stradivarius "Ex-Strauss" (Cremona, 1708), loaned by Samsung Corporation.
+Kim owns a Francesco Ruggieri violin made in the year 1669 which she purchased during the early years of her career.
 Her violin is speculated to have been buried underground for nearly two hundred years with its previous owner in Norway.

 She appeared in the season 7 episode of Curb Your Enthusiasm, "Denise Handicap”.